BREAKING NEWS!!! Yes

 I understand the main focus before boot camp is being able to run 1.5 miles, but you need to understand that in the Marines and during boot camp you are tested on 3 mile runs and not 1.5 miles.
 So it wouldn’t hurt you to take some PFT’s while in the DEP.

 I also understand we are all tough guys/gals.
 But if you are injured while running or injure your body and can’t run, it is very important you don’t try to be a macho man and exercise through the pain.
 Being hurt is a part of life, even in the Marines.
 If you have a legit injury, you want to let it heal because if you run on it, you are taking a huge risk in further injuring yourself and possibly doing permanent damage which will result in you not making it into the Marines.
 Yes, be tough, but also be smart.
 And I’m not talking about typical soreness and aches and pains.
-I’m talking about things such as sprained knees or ankles.
+I’m talking about things such as sprained knees, severe shin splints, or sprained ankles.
 Injuries like these must be healed and must be respected.

 And as always, do not forget to drink plenty of water, especially the days before you go on your runs.
 This includes during cold and inclement weather.